-- Air emissions machinery and dust. - Noise and vibration machinery and blasting (if used). - Water consumption, hydrology (changes to site drainage patterns and groundwater), wastewater, and contamination. - Waste overburden, by-products and contaminated waste material. - Land conversion loss of habitat and agricultural land. - Dust is a major issue at quarry sites and can travel some distance and affect a large number of people if not properly managed. - Health and Safety of quarry workers
+- Riverbank erosion from machinery access; - Water quality impacts of water quality from increased sedimentation and oil or fuel spill from machinery in the river; - Air emissions machinery and dust; - Noise and vibration machinery and blasting (if used); - Water consumption, hydrology (changes to site drainage patterns and groundwater), wastewater, and contamination; - Waste overburden, by-products and contaminated waste material; - Land conversion loss of habitat and agricultural land; and - Dust is a major issue at quarry sites and can travel some distance and affect a large number of people if not properly managed.

 It is not yet known how much aggregates will be needed for the proposed works or whether this aggregate will be sourced locally, nationally or internationally.
 Impacts of quarrying are not limited to the location of the quarry but can extend along the delivery route.
-Noise, dust, and traffic (vehicle and pedestrian) safety are primary concerns for the transport of materials from the quarry site.
-Biosecurity
+Noise, dust, and traffic (vehicle and pedestrian) safety are primary concerns for the transport of materials from the quarry site for locally sourced aggregates and the offloading point for imported aggregates.